 Rescuers in Greece find 18 burned bodies as wildfires spread

+ALEXANDROUPOLIS (Greece) — Eighteen burned bodies, possibly migrants, were found on Tuesday (Aug 22) in a rural area in northern Greece where wildfires were burning out of control for a fourth day, authorities said, as gale force winds fanned blazes across the country.

-In a city nearby, dozens of hospital patients were evacuated onto a ferry, while a blaze on the foothills of Mount Parnitha sent thick clouds of smoke over the capital Athens.
+In the nearby port town of Alexandroupolis, dozens of hospital patients were evacuated onto a ferry earlier on Tuesday, while a blaze on the foothills of Mount Parnitha on the outskirts of Athens sent thick clouds of smoke over the capital.

-The bodies were found in the Evros region in the north east of the country, a popular route for migrants from the Middle East and Asia crossing the river from Turkey into the European Union.
+The bodies were found near the sprawling Dadia forest in the northeastern Evros region, a popular route for migrants from the Middle East and Asia crossing the river from Turkey into the European Union.
 An uptick in crossings was reported this month.

-"The possibility that these are people who entered the country illegally is being investigated," a fire brigade spokesperson said, adding that searches were ongoing.
+The fire brigade said authorities were investigating the possibility that the bodies were of migrants who entered the country illegally because no residents in the area had been reported missing.

+The government expressed its "deepest sorrow" over the deaths, its spokesman Pavlos Marinakis said.
+"Unfortunately, their stay in the forest of Dadia proved fatal," he said.

-Another body thought to belong to a migrant was found on Monday in a rural area some 40 km (25 miles) away.
+Another body thought to belong to a migrant was found on Monday in a rural area some 40km away.

+Migration Minister Dimitris Kairidis said "tragedy confirms, once more, the dangers of irregular migration", and accused smuggling rings of putting migrants' lives at risk.

 In the nearby village of Avantas, fires swept through a number of homes overnight.

-"It has reached the entire village," said Alexandros Chrisoulidis, a 19-year-old Avantas resident.
+"It has reached the entire village," said Mr Alexandros Chrisoulidis, a 19-year-old Avantas resident.
 "Our own house up there, where the fire started, has completely burned down.
-There is nothing," he said.
+There is nothing."

+A satellite image broadcast on state television showed that smoke from the Evros fires had drifted across the country to the Ionian islands in the northwest, not far from Italy.

-Fires near the capital Athens burned homes and cars on Tuesday and forced residents to flee on foot, some covering their faces with their clothes as smoke thickened the air.
+Fires near Athens in the southeast burned homes and cars and forced residents to flee on foot.
+Some covered their faces with their clothes as smoke thickened the air.

+Volunteers loaded sheep in the trunks of cars to save them from the flames, while another man tried to rescue a horse.

+In the industrial town of Aspropyrgos near Athens, factories were destroyed as a blaze burned unabated.

-The wildfires come as Southern Europe has been hit by a new heatwave with temperatures reaching or exceeding 40 degrees Celsius (104 degrees Fahrenheit) in some parts.
+Southern Europe has been hit by a new heatwave with temperatures reaching or exceeding 40°C in some parts.
 Fires were also burning in Spain, Italy and Portugal.

-Summer wildfires in Greece are common but have been made worse in recent years by unusually hot, dry and windy conditions that scientists have linked to climate change.
+Summer wildfires in Greece are common but have been exacerbated in recent years by unusually hot, dry and windy conditions that scientists have linked to climate change.

-More than 20,000 foreign tourists had to be evacuated from resorts on the holiday island of Rhodes in July as wildfires burned for a week, destroying homes and hotels.
+More than 20,000 foreign tourists were evacuated from resorts on the Aegean holiday island of Rhodes in July as wildfires burned for a week, destroying homes and hotels.

 HOSPITAL EVACUATED

-Earlier on Tuesday, dozens of hospital patients, including newborn babies, were evacuated onto a ferry as hundreds of firefighters struggled to contain the blaze that broke out on Saturday near the northern city of Alexandroupolis.
+Dozens of hospital patients, including newborn babies, were evacuated on Tuesday onto a ferry as hundreds of firefighters struggled to contain the blaze that broke out on Saturday near Alexandroupolis.

 It spread quickly, fanned by high winds, sending plumes of smoke above the port city and turning the night sky red.